still-redux/still-redux/README.md

 ### getReducer

-`getReducer` is a helper from an object created by the `createFeature` function.
+`getReducer` is a method of an object created by the `createFeature` function.
 Used to combine a feature reducer with a root reducer.

 ```javascript
 import { combineReducers } from 'redux'